-Researchers are welcome to bring the following into the reading room:
+Researchers are welcome to use the following in the Reading Room:

-Researchers can discuss their research interests with any staff member on duty.
-Feel free discover our collections prior to traveling to the reading room.
+Researchers can discuss their research interests with any staff member at the reference desk.
+Please explore our collections using our online finding aids prior to your visit.

-Some materials are restricted due to issues of privacy, state and federal regulations, and issues of fragility and preservation.
-These restrictions are noted whenever possible.
+Please note that some materials are restricted due to issues of privacy, state and federal regulations, and issues of fragility and preservation.
+These restrictions are outlined in the finding aid whenever possible.